José Luis Encarnação: Professional career

 From 1983 to 2007, Encarnação was Editor-in-Chief of the Computers & Graphics Journal (Elsevier).

 From 1987 to 2006, he was the founding director of the Fraunhofer Institute for Computer Graphics (IGD) in Darmstadt, Germany.

 From 1995 to 2001 he was an elected member of the Senate of the Fraunhofer Society (FhG) in Munich and from 2002 to 2006 he was a member of the Advisory Board (Präsidium) of the Gesellschaft für Informatik (GI).

 From July 2001 to October 2006 he was the chairman of the Fraunhofer ICT (Information and Communication Technology) Group.

 From 2001 to 2007 Professor Encarnação was a member of the EU-Advisory Board (ISTAG) for the EU 6th and 7th Framework Programme for the ICT area.
 He was chairman of this board from 2002 to 2004 and its vice-chairman from 2005 to 2007.

-Since March 2017 he is the chairman of the International Assessment and Evaluation Board nominated by the Portuguese Foundation for Science and Technology (FCT) to build up the Collaborative Laboratories (Co-Labs) in Portugal.
+From 2017 to 2023 he was the chairman of the International Assessment and Evaluation Board nominated by the Portuguese Foundation for Science and Technology (FCT) to build up the Collaborative Laboratories (Co-Labs) in Portugal.